 11.22.6.3 8th paragraph describes what happens when the FTM negotiation is successful and should only specify what is included in the initial FTM frame (the response to the initial FTM Request from the initiator) contains.
 It should not specify what was included in the initial FTM Request.

 Resolution: Revise.
-Delete the first sentence from the first bullet of paragraph 8 in 11.22.6.3.
+Apply changes described below.

 REVISE:

-Modify paragraph 7 of Cl.
+Change paragraph 7 of Cl.
 11.22.6.3 as shown below:

 The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
-The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
-The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
-The responding STA shall not indicate a bandwidth wider than requested.
-The responding STA shall not indicate a VHT format if DMG, HT-mixed or non-HT format was requested.
-The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
-The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.

-Delete the first sentence of the first bullet in P2161L63-64 Cl.
+Modify the first bullet in P2161L63-64 Cl.
 11.22.6.3 as shown below:

 If the request was successful

-— The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth it supports.
-The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
+—The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT-mixed or non-HT format was requested.
+The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
 The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.